freebsd/freebsd-quarterly/report-sample.md

-## Status Report Sample - This Will Become The Title ######
+## Status Report Sample - This Will Become The Title ##

 Contact: John Smith, <email@example.org>

 Link:	 [Link description here](http://www.example.com/project/url)

+Paragraphs are separated with an empty line.
+Use Markdown syntax, the same as you use on GitHub.
+If you don't know Markdown, just write it as if it was plain text.

 Introduce your work.
 Do not assume that the person reading the report knows about your project.
-Paragraphs are separated with an empty line.

 Show the importance of your work.
 Status reports are not just about telling everyone that things were done, they also need to explain why they were done.
-Use Markdown syntax, the same you use on GitHub.

 What has happened since the last report?
 Let us know what is new in this area.
-If you don't know Markdown, just write it as if it was plain text.

 Optionally include the information about the sponsor.